In this article we’ll share 5 important tips on how to increase insulin sensitivity and turn food into muscle instead of new slabs of fat.

 The omega-3 fatty acids found in fish oil make cells more insulin sensitive by increasing cell membrane permeability, thereby boosting the metabolism and preventing obesity.
 Furthermore, fish oil doesn’t only make cells more sensitive to insulin, it also reduces the production of insulin by the pancreas.

-For the purpose of improving your insulin sensitivity, take 3 grams of combined DHA and EPA omega-3 fatty acids on a daily basis, but avoid taking them before your pre-workout or post-workout meals.
+To increase your insulin sensitivity, take 3 grams of combined DHA and EPA omega-3 fatty acids on a daily basis, but avoid taking them before your pre-workout or post-workout meals.